 Since 1979, The University of Texas School of Public Health San Antonio Regional Campus (SARC) has been serving the state of Texas training and educating public health leaders for the South-Central Texas Region.

-The SARC has a long history of working with UTHSC-San Antonio, UTSA and the San Antonio Metropolitan Health District, as well as, Brooke Army Medical Center, one of the Army’s largest medical care facilities.
-SARC students gain hands-on experience with exposure to public health professionals at these organizations at other local community partners and non-profit organizations.
+The SARC has a long history of working with UTHSC-San Antonio, UTSA and the San Antonio Metropolitan Health District, as well as Brooke Army Medical Center, one of the Army’s largest medical care facilities.
+SARC students gain hands-on experience with exposure to public health professionals at these organizations and working with other local community partners and non-profit organizations.